wujigge/illustrator-scripts-by-WuJiGeGe/README.md

 ---
 ## SelectSameColorFillWhiteElseFilBlack.jsx
 Select the object and all objects with the same fill color, fill them white, and any other non-empty objects fill them black

+---

+## SelectToNewBoard
+Select an object, copy it, create a new artboard with a horizontal space of 20px from the original artboard, and paste the object in place on the new artboard.